jmswaney/thesis/source/12_chapter_3.md

 ## Introduction

-Biological systems such as the mammalian brain consist of thousands of distinct cell types forming highly interconnected functional networks (1–5).
+Biological systems such as the mammalian brain consist of thousands of distinct cell types forming highly interconnected functional networks [@White1986;
+@DeFelipe2010; @Helmstaedter2013; @Craddock2013; @Oh2014].
+Understanding how
-Understanding how these diverse cells interact to generate system-level responses is essential for many fields of biology.
+these diverse cells interact to generate system-level responses is essential for many fields of biology.
 Deciphering these complex interactions requires tools that can simultaneously characterize the molecular identity and fine sub-cellular architectures of individual cells as well as their system-level connectivity, because these properties together determine many cell functions.
 To date, technologies provide only a subset of the required multilevel information.

-Proteomic imaging techniques can potentially provide multilevel information in both animals and human samples (6–10).
+Proteomic imaging techniques can potentially provide multilevel information in both animals and human samples [@Phizicky2003; @Hanash2004; @Agato2004;
+@Berglund2008; @Uhlen2010].
 The proteome is an ideal substrate for the integrated analysis of functional components owing to proteins’ unmatched diversity, functional roles, and distinct subcellular localization at single-molecule precision.
-The existing large antibody libraries (close to 100,000 antibodies), once rigorously validated, could enable the detection of more than 70% of the human proteome and corresponding cellular architectures (10).
+The existing large antibody libraries (close to 100,000 antibodies), once rigorously validated, could enable the detection of more than 70% of the human proteome and corresponding cellular architectures (Uhlen, M et al 2010).

-For example, multiplexed proteomic imaging techniques (e.g., array tomography and SWITCH) can provide molecular details for individual cells and may allow reconstruction of their surrounding tissue environment (11–13).
-Emerging intact tissue clearing approaches preserve proteins and the continuity of neural fibers, which may enable reconstruction of immunolabeled neural architectures (14,15).
-Super-resolution imaging of immunolabeled thin tissue sections has been successfully used to characterize minute subcellular structures (e.g., synapses) (16–19).
-In addition to conventional super-resolution approaches, Chen et al.
+For example, multiplexed proteomic imaging techniques (e.g., array tomography and SWITCH) can provide molecular details for individual cells and may allow reconstruction of their surrounding tissue environment [@Micheva2007; @Kay2013;
+@Murray2015].
+Emerging intact tissue clearing approaches preserve proteins and the continuity of neural fibers, which may enable reconstruction of immunolabeled neural architectures [@Dodt2007; @Richardson2015].
-(20) have recently demonstrated that protease digestion of a hydrogel-tissue hybrid homogenizes its mechanical characteristics and allows approximately fourfold linear expansion of the hybrid.
-Using this approach, termed expansion microscopy (ExM), they demonstrated super-resolution imaging of thin tissue sections with custom-made antibody probes and diffraction-limited microscopes (20).
+Super-resolution imaging of immunolabeled thin tissue sections has been successfully used to characterize minute subcellular structures (e.g., synapses) [@Rust2006; @Betzig2006; @Hess2006; @Maglione2013].
+In addition to conventional super-resolution approaches, Chen et al. [-@Chen2015] have recently demonstrated that protease digestion of a hydrogel-tissue hybrid homogenizes its mechanical characteristics and allows approximately fourfold linear expansion of the hybrid.
+Using this approach, termed expansion microscopy (ExM), they demonstrated super-resolution imaging of thin tissue sections with custom-made antibody probes and diffraction-limited microscopes (Chen et al. 2015).

 Despite the success of these new technologies, integrated reconstruction of the fine subcellular architectures, molecular details, and intercellular